ericaraujophd/25fa-cs112/content/week09/lab09.md

 We have talked about the best way to implement a Queue using a linked list -- insert at the tail of the queue and remove from the front of the queue.
 And, you have code from Lab 6 in which you implemented and tested a linked list -- so you shouldn't have to do too much to adapt that code to represent the Queue ADT.

 Look at the **Queue.h** and **Queue.cpp** files in the repository.
 The methods are there, but they are all empty.
 Now, go find your code from Lab 6, and fill in the methods, copying (and adapting) code from there.
 This shouldn't take long.
 The only code you may have to implement is the `remove()` code -- which removes the item from the front of the linked list.
+Additionally, we will not have an `append()` function, but instead have a `add()` function.

 You may wonder why we have a `isFull()` method that will always return **false** when we implement the queue using a linked list.
 Why even have it?
 The answer is that the user of the Queue does not know how the Queue is implemented, so they don't know that the Queue can never be full.

 You do NOT have to add any more methods (the linked list implementation has many more methods available, but the Queue has fewer, as it should).

+Lastly, make sure that you additionally implement QueueExceptions whereever appropriate.
+The auto-grader will be looking for QueueExceptions to be thrown appropriately in your code.

 ````{caution}
 To compile the Queue .h and .cpp files, you have to edit the makefile: